KenSikes/ETL_Project/README.md

 Transform -

 The data needed to be cleaned up to something useful.
-Columns renamed, dropped non useful columns.
+Columns renamed, dropped non useful columns/ NaN values.

 Purpose would be to join the datasets and query overlapping exoplanet data to identify common characteristics of the exoplanets.